Overview

 They include:

-This area has three members: Cristián Palacios González (Deputy Manager of Investor Relations), Camilo Milic Valenzuela, Olivia Tafra Rioja, and Isidora Nario Delgado, who are permanently available to answer investor queries.
+This area has four members: Cristián Palacios González (Deputy Manager of Investor Relations), Olivia Tafra Rioja, Isidora Nario Delgado and Nicolás Carvallo Gomez, who are permanently available to answer investor queries.

-f) Corporate Magazine: This corporate magazine is issued digitally every four months to provide information on the different initiatives developed by Empresas Copec and its
+g) Corporate Magazine: This institutional magazine is published digitally every four months, with the purpose of providing information on the different initiatives developed by the Company and its subsidiaries, investments and notes of general interest, providing local and global coverage.e.

 Empresas Copec has a series of corporate policies to ensure effective and efficient management, and guarantee law enforcement and self-regulation rules.
 They include: